diemastermonkey/dial-o-tron/README.md

 # Gameplay Synopsis
 How gameplay works.
 Theoretically.
 If you're really more curious about the game aspect, check out 'Lore', below.

-It all starts when the player dials a 7-digit phone number - say, 555-1212.
-The device informs them
+It all starts when the player dials any random 7-digit phone number.
+Perhaps the first reports `no answer`.
+Another only beeps once and hangs-up.
+The third - 566-1337 - produces this response:
 ```
 Dial-O-Tron 0.31
 566-1337